-- (iii) For generation identified as a nonemitting or a renewable resource in the clean energy implementation plan, use an emission factor of zero. - (iv) For any generation from which the fuel type source is unknown or unknowable, and for unspecified market purchases, use the unspecified emission factor using the procedures identified in WAC 173-444-040. - (d) The cost burden effect from the emissions for each utility will be calculated according to Eq.
-230-1.
-The resulting total emissions represents the cost burden effect for the utility.
+(iii) For the proportion of load identified as being served by a nonemitting or a renewable resource in the clean energy implementation plan, use an emission factor of zero.

+(iv) For any load from which the fuel or resource type serving that load is unknown or unknowable, and for unspecified market purchases, use the unspecified emission factor using the procedures identified in WAC 173-444-040.